wanderindev/do-kubernetes/README.md

 Which says: "Route all traffic arriving at anafeliu.com to the port 80 of service anafeliu-web."
 You can have as many rules as necessary in your Ingress resource.

 The easiest way to set up an Ingress Controller for your cluster is to use the one-click-app-install available in the DigitalOcean marketplace.
-Installing it will add a Pod to our nodes running Nginx that will route traffic according to the rules specified in our Ingress resource.
+Installing it will add a Pod running Nginx to your nodes that will route traffic according to the rules specified in our Ingress resource.

 Note that adding the Ingress will also create a load balancer, which will cost $10 per month.